mzamith/jasmine-test-cases/README.md

 ```

 We recomend doint this because this way you know what your installing.
-Howerver, if you want a shortcut, we prepared a package.json file with the dependencies you need.
+However, if you want a shortcut, we prepared a package.json file with the dependencies you need.
 Just run

 ```
 $ npm install